yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

   - Do they identify weaknesses within their model?
   - Do they contemplate the potential social impacts of their models?

+### Others
+* Finalized findings from the annotation scheme experiment
+* Annotation scheme and analysis
+  * Annotation guide
+  * Annotation scheme
+    * Finalize a scheme, that is supported by theory, recommendations, litterature
+    * Make a list of recommendations by references to address fairness and bias' in medical AI

 ### What did you struggle with?
 #### Writing a script that searches for papers that work with cancer
 * Issues with extracting the titles from the selected papers to merge with the MICCAI 2023 to get the metadata
 * Solved by hard coding and many, many attemps/refinements of the script

 ### What would you like to work on next week?
-* Finalize findings from the annotation scheme experiment
-* Annotation scheme and analysis
-  * Annotation guide
-  * Annotation scheme
-    * Finalize a scheme, that is supported by theory, recommendations, litterature
-    * Make a list of recommendations by references to address fairness and bias' in medical AI
+* To gather my current findings and reflect next steps
 * Supervision and guideness by Théo

 ### Where do you need help from Veronika?
-N/A
+* I need to evaluate my findings and works, see what's useful (since I have a lot by now)
+* Plan next steps

 ### Any other topics